stefanmarks/MotionServer/README.md

 or requested via email from [MotionAnalysis](https://www.motionanalysis.com/support/).

 Please note that the OptiTrack update of the NatNet SDK to v3 in September 2017 has changed the bitstream syntax in a way that might make it incompatible with the other Motion Server clients.
 Please use SDK v2.10 until this problem has been resolved.
+Oh, and, even more important, OptiTrack removed the server code from SDK v3... :-(

 ## Folder structure